Inhomogeneous conformal field theory out of equilibrium: Linear-response theory

-The sign convention for $R_{mn}(t,s)$ in \eqref{R_t_s} is so that an overall positive gradient, i.e., a negative $\la_{n}$ since $W(x)$ goes from $1/2$ to $-1/2$, corresponds to $R_{mn}(t,s)$ positive.
+The sign convention for $R_{mn}(t, s)$ in \eqref{R_mn_t_s} is so that an overall positive gradient [i.e., a negative $\la_{n}$ since $W(x)$ goes from $1/2$ to $-1/2$ in the infinite volume] corresponds to $R_{mn}(t, s)$ positive.
 Since such a gradient induces a negative current, we define the conductivities as

 in the thermodynamic limit.